TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/ethic-morality-good.md

 Humanity as a whole can't be changed, you surely already noticed that, but you can at least bring good things to as much people as possible, people you know, or complete strangers (hello to the strangers reading this).

-It wont change the world, you wont receive anything comparable to what you gave, you will more than likely feel lonely, but in the end, it is the right thing to do.
+It won't change the world, you won't receive anything comparable to what you gave, you will more than likely feel lonely, but in the end, it is the right thing to do.
 It will change *your* world.

 # Conclusion

-I am the antithesis to most human being, I know that (which is why I am basically almost always alone).
-The last few years showed me that people that do the right things are rare and that it's basically never appreciated.
+I am the antithesis to most human beings, I know that (which is why I am basically almost always alone).
+The last few years showed me that people who do the right things are rare and that it's basically never appreciated.
 I accept it though, again, because it's the right choice.

 When the end comes, I will know that, at least, I did as much good as I could.

 # Post scriptum

-This blog post is deeply personal, and might be seen by some people as a proof that I am a megalomaniac, this isn't the case, but I guess my actions speak more than my word, so I invite you to check out what I do under this nickname [here](https://thefrenchghosty.me/projects/), [here](https://pussthecat.org/donate/donations/) and everywhere else on the internet.
+This blog post is deeply personal, and might be seen by some people as a proof that I am a megalomaniac, this isn't the case, but I guess my actions speak more than my words, so I invite you to check out what I do under this nickname [here](https://thefrenchghosty.me/projects/), [here](https://pussthecat.org/donate/donations/) and everywhere else on the internet.